 Layout 6” x 6” filed tile in a diagonal layout and add black inserts to add a pop of color to your wall.

-White Coffee
+23. White Coffee Backsplash

 If you have an ample amount of kitchen cabinets in a small kitchen, having a monolithic color scheme can brighten up the room and seem visually larger.

 White coffee hues are available in almost all types of interior backsplash materials such as ceramic or porcelain tiles.
-You can use black grout to add contrast and emphasize your it if you plan it to be your kitchen’s centerpiece.
+You can use black grout to add contrast and emphasize it if you plan it to be your kitchen’s centerpiece.

-Orange
+Orange backsplash

 Another best backsplash for honey oak cabinets that had some yellow-ish tint.
 The orange subway tile backsplash will easily make a big difference to any kitchen with its vibrant color, adding beautiful pop to make the entire kitchen fun and cheerful.

-White and Brown
+25. White and Brown Mosaic Tile Backsplash

 Mix the bold, classical looks of brown with the clean and brightness of white by using this brown and white mosaic.

-As we already said before, brown will easily blend together with oak cabinets, while the white elements of the tile create sleek and clean contrast to light up the entire kitchen.
+As we already said before, brown will easily blend together with oak cabinets, while the white elements of the tile create a sleek and clean contrast to light up the entire kitchen.
 This combination will work even better for any classical-style kitchen.

-White and Yellow
+26. White and Yellow Mosaic Backsplash

 Another gorgeous colorful tile that can easily boost the mood of your kitchen.
 But unlike any plain yellow, this white and yellow provides a totally different ambiance.

-Black and White
+27. Black and White Tile Backsplash

 This neutral combo also gives you plenty of room to add any other colors and elements, and one of our favorite ideas is to add some vibrant accent.